jawanAlhulail/jawanAlhulail/README.md

-Hiiiiii💕
+Hello💕
 My name is Jawan alhulail and I'm a Fullstack developer 🍧💻

-- 🌱 I rise in teamworks!
+- 🌱 highschool student
-- 🌈 I wanna build robots
+- 🌈 Barmej gradute

-i like lolipops btw 🍭 :)
+- 🎐  fully commited to kuwait codes